Cristrinaranjus/Cristrinaranjus/README.md

 I'm a PhD candidate (investigadora predoctoral) at the **Department of Social Psychology and Methodology, Universidad Autónoma de Madrid**, supervised by Ricardo Olmos and José Ángel Martínez-Huertas.

-My doctoral research aims **multilevel models** (frequentist & Bayesian) to integrate process-outcome research in Psychology through **single-case experimental designs**.
+My doctoral research aims **multilevel models** to integrate process-outcome research in Psychology through **single-case experimental designs**.

-I'm passionate about **open science**, reproducibility, and making research a truly collective endeavour — because *science does not happen on its own; it must be made.*
+I'm passionate about **open science**, reproducibility, and making research a truly collective endeavour — because *science does not happen on its own; it must be made ("la ciencia no se hace sola, hay que hacerla").*

 ---